kubernetes/website/content/en/docs/concepts/services-networking/_index.md

 ## The Kubernetes network model

-Every [`Pod`](/docs/concepts/workloads/pods/) in a cluster gets its own unique cluster wide IP address.
+Every [`Pod`](/docs/concepts/workloads/pods/) in a cluster gets its own unique cluster-wide IP address.
 This means you do not need to explicitly create links between `Pods` and you almost never need to deal with mapping container ports to host ports.
 This creates a clean, backwards-compatible model where `Pods` can be treated